Isegahama stable (active)

-Isegahama stable (伊勢ヶ濱部屋, Isegahama-beya), formerly known as Ajigawa stable from 1979 to 2007, is a stable of sumo wrestlers, part of the Isegahama ichimon or group of stables.
-Its current head coach is former yokozuna Terunofuji.
+Isegahama stable (伊勢ヶ濱部屋, Isegahama-beya), formerly known as Ajigawa stable from 1979 to 2007, is a stable of sumo wrestlers, part of the Isegahama or group of stables.
+Its current head coach is former Terunofuji.

 Following the transfer of Miyagino stable's wrestlers and staff in March 2024, the stable's numbers climbed to become the most populous stable in the sport.
 As of May 2025, the stable had 37 wrestlers.

+As of May 2026, the stable has 33 active wrestlers.

 History

-The original Ajigawa stable was established in April 1979 by former sekiwake Mutsuarashi.
+The original Ajigawa stable was established in April 1979 by former Mutsuarashi.
 He had originally hoped to become head of Miyagino stable and had married the daughter of the incumbent stablemaster there, but the marriage ended in divorce.
 He moved to Tomozuna stable upon his retirement in 1977 before opening up his new stable two years later.
 Ajigawa stable absorbed Kasugayama stable in 1990 on the retirement of its head coach.
 In April 1993 Asahifuji acceded to the Ajigawa name and took over the stable, due to the poor health of the incumbent.
-In late 2007 Asahifuji switched to the prestigious Isegahama elder name which had become available upon the retirement of its previous holder, former maegashira Katsuhikari, thereby also changing the name of his stable.
-Asahifuji's decision to switch to the Isegahama name can be seen as an attempt to restore his ichimons reputation (the ichimon was known as Tatsunami-Isegahama for many years before becoming solely Tatsunami; as a result of the success of the renamed stable the ichimon has been solely known as Isegahama since January 2013).
+In late 2007 Asahifuji switched to the prestigious Isegahama elder name which had become available upon the retirement of its previous holder, Katsuhikari, thereby also changing the name of his stable.
+Asahifuji's decision to switch to the Isegahama name can be seen as an attempt to restore his 's reputation (the was known as Tatsunami-Isegahama for many years before becoming solely Tatsunami; as a result of the success of the renamed stable the has been solely known as Isegahama since January 2013).
 He also moved the stable to new premises.